mpenning/taskwarrior_notes/README.md

 - Add a new task, due in four hours
 ```
-task add Build a new foo project:this status:pending due:+4h
+task add Build a new foo project:this due:+4h
 ```

 - Make task /foo/ searches case-insensitive...